jjlastra/HESML/README.md

 HESML V1R3 is distributed as a Java class library (HESML-V1R3.jar) plus a test driver application (HESMLclient.jar), which have been developed using NetBeans 8.0.2 for Windows, although it has been also compiled and evaluated on Linux-based platforms using the corresponding NetBeans versions.

-In order to compile HESML, you must follow the following steps:
+The HESML-V1R3.jar file is already included in the HESML_Library\HESML\dist folder of the HESML_Release_V1R3.zip distribution file.
+In order to compile HESML from its source files, you must follow the following steps:

 (1) Download the full distribution of HESML V1R3.